 The sisters are buried in Meadow Lane Cemetery, Glenville, WV.
 The headstone was engraved omitting the ‘e’ on Blanche’s name.
 This may have been a common way to also spell the name or an omission.
 Glenville State College Library Researcher Ginny Yeager helped in compiling the family details including taking Susan to the gravesite and photographing the family home.
 Jason Gum, the library archivist continues to gather material including black and white photos, articles in newspaper and festival programs and inquiring through the Gilmer County Historical Society for collectors and personal stories.
 Much of the paperwork was located in the donated files from the Arts and Crafts Festival founder Fern Rollyson who coincidentally is buried in the row behind the sisters.

 According to articles and images these two were prolific.
 Creating many pieces and selling them all either directly or with marketing assistance instigated by the WV Department of Commerce, Florette Angel, crafts representative.
 This department was created under the 1964 Economic Opportunity Act, implemented by President Lyndon Johnson in all of the states.
-The director of the department was Donald Page who according to his wife enjoyed the ladies, and collected their “largest” piece.
+The director of the department was Donald Page who according to his wife enjoyed working with the ladies, and collected their “largest” piece.

 Records indicate their work was displayed at the Smithsonian in Washington, DC.
 Whether this was during a week long folk life festival one summer in the late 1960’s, or an exhibit I have not determined.
 They sold regularly at the Arts and Crafts Festival in Glenville; at the Mountain State Arts and Crafts Fair in Ripley; and through the Sunrise Art Gallery in Charleston.
 Private collectors have contacted me and shared photos and personal stories.
 One own a pair of 3 x 5 rugs which have been on the floor in loft guest room of their log home since 1965.
 Another is a fine artist and has included the footstool she owns in an oil painting.
-The largest piece created by Otha and Blanche is also a unique example because it includes two peacocks along with sprays of flowers and dusty rose looped background.
+One of the largest pieces created by Otha and Blanche featured below is also a unique example because it includes two peacocks along with sprays of flowers and dusty rose looped background.